 The difference between revenues and outlays excluding net interest is known as the primary budget surplus (or deficit when negative).
 Correspondingly, CBO's inaccuracies in projecting revenues, minus its inaccuracies in projecting noninterest outlays, equal its inaccuracies in projecting the primary surplus or deficit (see Tables 4 and 5).
 As described above, that calculation excludes legislative changes.
-In stage two, the inaccuracies in projecting the primary budget surplus or deficit were cumulated into inaccura-
+In stage two of the fan-chart preparation, the inaccuracies in projecting the primary budget surplus or deficit were cumulated into inaccuracies in projecting publicly held debt, which were used to estimate the uncertainty of CBO's projections of net interest.